Let’s talk about the Holy Grail of workwear: finding the most comfortable heels for work.

 A reader favorite are these stylish pumps by Naturalizer.
 For years, I found their heels to be frumpy, but these are fabulous!
 They are sleek and sophisticated – with certain colors on sale for under $70.

 Last November I ran my kids school’s auction night.
 It’s a big deal, a ton of work, and required me on my feet for the entire day of.
-The theme was 80s and instead of creating a costume that let me wear sneakers (that would have been smart) I went like Jackie Collins from Dynasty.
+The theme was 80s and instead of creating a costume that let me wear sneakers (that would have been smart) I went as Joan Collins from Dynasty.

 Admittedly, I was a major snob about these, but since I needed a pump for my look I reluctantly purchased them.
 They were so comfortable.
 I managed all day, and danced well into the early morning in them without any discomfort at all.